 - Fresh water & fuel systems.

-- Iinstruments, including chart plotters and autopilots.
+- Instruments, including chart plotters and autopilots.

 - Location and use of safety equipment.